evervault/evervault-ios/README.md

 </dict>
 ```

-- The iOS SDK only works with Cages that have API Key Authentication set to `false` in your cage.toml file:
+- Please be aware that the iOS SDK is compatible only with Cages that have the API Key Authentication set to `false` in your cage.toml file:
 ```
 api_key_auth = false
 ```

+These considerations are essential to remember for a seamless integration and operation of the Evervault Cages SDK in your iOS applications.

 ## Sample App